(Actually, that’s exactly what it is!)

 On a separate occasion we were analysing various HTTP POST requests made to a customer’s web server, and we began to see some unusual patterns emerge.
 Namely, a handful of foreign IP addresses were making hundreds of HTTP POST requests to various API endpoints, such as:

 The logs indicated that attackers (well, probably attack bots rather than humans) were attempting to brute-force user credentials via these endpoints.
-We analysed the traffic to determine whether or not there were any “valid” requests to these endpoints (which there weren’t) and locked down access to the endpoints using our Cirrus WAF.
+We analysed the traffic to determine whether or not there were any “valid” requests to these endpoints (which there weren’t) and locked down access to the endpoints using Splunk and our WAF.

 Had these requests not been noticed then the attacker could have continued their brute-force attempts forever… or at least until they had managed to achieve their goal and recover one of the target passwords.
 Once that was done, the real attack would have taken place, with much more dire consequences!